Baw Baw National Park: History

-The traditional custodians of the land surrounding Baw Baw National Park are the Wurundjeri people of the Kulin Nation.
+The traditional custodians of the land surrounding Baw Baw National Park are the Wurundjeri people of the Kulin nation.
 Through their cultural traditions, the Gunaikurnai people identify the Baw Baw National Park as their traditional country.

-The area was first explored by Europeans in 1860 by botanist Ferdinand von Mueller.
+The area was first explored by Europeans in 1860 by botanist Ferdinand von Mueller, and he named the peaks Mount Mueller and Mount Erica after himself.
+Mueller also used this trip as a way to clarify his theories about the similarities and differences in vegetation in Tasmania and Victoria.
 The area was settled in the 1880s and 1890s, after the discovery of gold in the area.
 Baw Baw National Park was declared in April 1979.
 On 7 November 2008 the park was added to the Australian National Heritage List as one of eleven areas constituting the Australian Alps National Parks and Reserves.
 The Baw Baw National Park represents the southerly extent of the sub-alpine environment on mainland Australia.

+Geography

+Baw Baw typically consists of regions with low lying grasses, snow gums, and heathlands.
+The Australian Alps also have a magnitude of mushroom rock, as well as giant granite towering over the forest.

 Flora and fauna

 The typical vegetation in the park is low-lying grasses, heathlands and snow gums, this is typically described as sub-alpine.
-Fauna abounds on the foothills to Baw Baw Plateau, including Leadbeater's possum, which is highly endangered and Victoria's state fauna emblem.
-The critically endangered Baw Baw frog (Philoria frosti), listed on the IUCN Red List, is native to the region.
+Fauna abounds on the foothills to Baw Baw Plateau, including Leadbeater's possum, which is now critically endangered as of 2015, due to the "Saturday Bushfires" impact on their population and habitat.
+The Leadbeater's possum is also Victoria's state fauna emblem.
+The critically endangered Baw Baw frog (Philoria frosti), listed on the IUCN Red List, population has started to disappear from its earlier range, and is now limited to a small range on the Mount Baw Baw Plateau.

 The deciduous Baw Baw berry (Wittsteinia vacciniacea) may be found on the plateau.
+It is a red and yellow flower species, and is the only species of Wittsteinia in Australia.
+It is also one of four genera in the Alseuosmiaceae family.
+The berry is scattered throughout the mountainous region of Victoria, and its population within these regions vary.

+The Epracis breviflora, or drumstick heaths flowering time is from November to January.
+This flower is native to the Baw Baw Plateau, and also occasionally found in moist crevices in rocks on the mountain as well.